-The lob haircut is a classic women’s haircut that is incredibly versatile and easily adapted.
+The lob haircut is an incredibly versatile and easily adapted classic women’s haircut.
 This is great, as it works with hair of all thicknesses and textures and can be cut slightly longer or shorter; traditionally, it falls below the jaw or the clavicle.
 The lob also looks fantastic with bangs, giving a cute, youthful appearance and drawing attention to the face.
 This is an excellent haircut for girls and is easy to maintain, requiring little styling.
 Use this hairstyle as a reference next time you visit the hairdresser with your daughter.

 19. Lob with Beach Waves

-Beach waves are gorgeous, creating a textured and romantic finish that makes it look like you have just stepped off the sandy shores.
+Beach waves are gorgeous, creating a textured and romantic finish that looks like you have just stepped off the sandy shores.
 Beachy waves can be worn in several ways, but keeping them loose lets you show off your hair texture, and the lob haircut is ideal.
-The lob is typically cut below jaw level and up until the clavicle, making it a manageable hairstyle that is also fuss-free and low maintenance.
-In addition, the lob can be adapted to suit all face shapes and looks great when worn with bangs.
-Or parted in the middle or to the side.
+The lob is typically cut below jaw level and until the clavicle, making it a manageable hairstyle that is fuss-free and low maintenance.
+In addition, the lob can be adapted to suit all face shapes and looks great when worn with bangs or a middle part.

 20. Long Straight Hair with Bangs

 Straight hair looks glossy and healthy.
-There is a lot to love about this texture, including that it is less prone to tangling and dryness.
+This texture has a lot to love, including that it is less prone to tangling and dryness.
 This gives you a lot of versatility with how you style it, including growing it long and leaving it loose.
 Adding bangs to the cut is a great way to frame the face, draw attention to the features, and will look pretty and youthful.
 The choice of bangs should be adapted to suit the face shape, but straight hair is wonderful for bangs and can make the cut look more precise.
 Try out blunt bangs for a dramatic finish that highlights the eyes.

 21. Long Straight Hair with Flower Pin

-If you are looking for a low-maintenance way to style your daughter’s hair but still let her express herself, you can do this with the addition of hair accessories.
+If you are looking for a low-maintenance way to style your daughter’s hair but still let her express herself, you can do this by adding hair accessories.
 A pretty choice is a flower pin, which can pull back the hair, keeping it away from the eyes.
 You can add it to the side or try a simple half up half down look, which can be held in place with floral pins.
 While this accessory can be added to all hair textures, it is fantastic on straight hair.
 Straight hair is sleek and will make the pin more visible.
 It is also often easier to style and needs less hold.
-This gives you even more versatility with the clips you use.
+This gives you, even more, versatility with the clips you use.

 22. Loose Braids